Low End PC Performance Guide: Tomb Raider

-The newest game from the Tomb Raider franchise – the 10th in the franchise, a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storyline from the previous games.
+The newest game from the Tomb Raider franchise – the 10th in the franchise – is a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storylines from the previous games.
 This is the fourth Tomb Raider game developed by Crystal Dynamics, and they used a heavily modified and updated Crystal engine, the engine they used in Tomb Raider Underworld and Guardian of Light.
-As a result, the game now supports DX11 features like hardware tessellation, super-sample anti-aliasing, and the new TressFX developed by AMD – a hair physics effects rendering a realistic hair animation.
+As a result, the game now supports DX11 features like hardware tessellation, super-sample anti-aliasing, and the new TressFX developed by AMD – a hair physics effect rendering a realistic hair animation.

-We’re gonna take a look at how this game will perform on low-end systems and possible ways how to improve its performance.
+We’re gonna take a look at how this game will perform on low-end systems and find possible ways to improve its performance.

 Test System and Requirements

-The requirements is not that high and probably older system can still manage to play the game with good performance, but we have to assume that it will only be on “Low” settings.
+The requirements are not that high and probably older systems can still manage to play the game with good performance, but we have to assume that it will only be on “Low” settings.

 All tests were done with the following components and settings

 - Intel Celeron G550 2.6 GHz Dual-core

 - 4GB DDR3 1600MHz

 - AMD Radeon HD 7750 1GB DDR5

 - Normal preset, 1920x1080 (1600x900 for individual settings tests)